DrCpp/DrMock/docs/samples/states.md

 between `TrapDoor`'s methods is tested (the door is `open()` after `toggle(true)`, etc.).
 Only the trap door's _state_ is verified using `DRTEST_ASSERT(trap_door.open());`.
-This requires no knowledge of the implementation, only the implementation.
+This requires no knowledge of the implementation, only the interface and the specified behavior.
 This is essentially what's called _state verification_, and in this context `lever` would be refered to as a _stub_, not a mock.

 For more on mocks and stubs, see [1].